 Unlike statistically-based programs or programs that are specifically designed to search for whales, the MWRA sightings are opportunistic and do not follow dedicated and systematic line transect methodology.
 Therefore, observations are descriptive and not a statistically robust population census.
-As noted above, the hours spent on the water were substantially reduced in 2011 compared to previous years, and the prime whale habitats of Stellwagen Bank and Cape Cod Bay are no longer included in MWRA's marine mammal observations.
+As noted above, the hours spent on the water have been substantially reduced since 2011 compared to previous years, and the prime whale habitats of Stellwagen Bank and Cape Cod Bay are no longer included in MWRA's marine mammal observations.

 MWRA's previous marine mammal reports compared the sightings of species of whales across areas surveyed and years (e.g., Wu 2011, Table 3).
-Although not identical, the best historical comparisons for 2011 whale observations would be with the past nearfield (NF) observations.
-From 1998-2010 the 13-year NF observations were: right whales total = 0; humpback whales total = 3, range 0-2/year; finback whales total = 8, range 0-3/year; minke whales total = 26, range 0-4/year; unidentified whales total = 14, range = 0-5/year.
-In 2011, MWRA observed 1 finback and 5 minke whales, which is in the range of previous NF observations.
+Although not identical, the best historical comparisons for 2012 whale observations would be with the past nearfield (NF) observations.
+From 1998-2010 the 13-year NF observations were: right whales total = 0; humpback whales total = 3, range 0-2/year; finback whales total = 7, range 0-3/year; minke whales total = 24, range 0-4/year; unidentified whales total = 14, range = 0-5/year.
+In 2012, MWRA observed one each of North Atlantic right, humpback, and minke whales, and three unidentified whales, which with the exception of the right whale sighting, is in the range of previous NF observations.
+The right whale sighting in 2012 is the first in the nearfield.
+Table 3 summarizes the observations of 2012, 2011, and the historical period 1998-2010.
+Figure 5 displays the same information in graphical form.